Introduction to Acoustics

 The University of Salford began teaching undergraduate acoustics and audio courses in 1975 and and many of our graduates can be found in major acoustic and audio companies around the world.
 The course is recognised by the UK Institute of Acoustics and offers a route to Chartered Engineer status.
 This leading reputation and professional standing has helped us to build opportunities for our students across the UK and beyond.

-Our acoustics staff hold strong links with industry either through collaborative research and development projects through the Acoustics Research Centre or via our commercial test laboratories.
+Our acoustics staff hold strong links with industry through collaborative R&D projects either through the Acoustics Research Centre or via our commercial test laboratories.
 These connection help us to keep course content relevant to the needs of industry and in tune with latest research findings.

 What youneed to know

-The type of person who would be interested in this course would ideally have studied mathematics or physics subjects at college and would like to gain a deeper knowledge in these and other related subjects, with particular bias towards acoustics.
-You will ideally already have a keen interest in sound and desire a future career working in this field.
+We look for applicants who have studied mathematics or physics subjects at school/college, and want to gain a deeper knowledge in these and other related subjects, with particular bias towards sound.
+Along with academic strengths in these areas, we want applicants with a passion for audio, acoustics and sound, and a desire to build a future career working or researching in this field.

 ENGLISH LANGUAGE REQUIREMENTS